 Note: Watch out when using fast RF modes with the SBus protocol.
-SBus packets are relatively slow, and FC firmware such as iNav can have a problem with SBus at 250Hz., and won't work at all at 500Hz.
+SBus packets are relatively slow, and FC firmware such as iNav can have a problem with SBus at 250Hz.

-For flight controllers which cannot be updated to a version that supports GHST, SRXL-2 may be used, but customer success with this protocol has been fairly limited.
-Betaflight 4.2 and later support SRXL-2, and it supports passing Link Quality (LQ) to the OSD for a little more confidence while flying.
+SRXL-2 is the preferred protocol for Betaflight 4.2 and later, since it supports passing Link Quality (LQ) to the OSD for a little more confidence while flying.